-A study in the Academy of Management Journal concluded that “being lonelier is associated with lower job performance.”
+A study in the Academy of Management Journal concluded that “being lonely is associated with lower job performance.”
 Researchers found that “greater employee loneliness led to a poorer task, team role and relational performance.”
 They suggested that mangers view workplace loneliness as “an organizational problem” that should be actively addressed rather than treat work loneliness as a “private problem that needs to be individually resolved by employees.”
-Workgroups suffer when a lonely member withdraws from work and is less productive, hindering team effectiveness.
+Team members suffer when a lonely member withdraws from work and is less productive.
+This hinders the team’s effectiveness.

 A 2012 study (as quoted by the New York Times) of more than 650 workers found that loneliness, reported by both the sufferer and his or her co-workers, reduces an employee’s productivity.
 This was true on both individual and team-oriented tasks.

 One of the first things to remember when combating chronic loneliness is to remember it is about quality, not quantity.
-Surrounding the lonely worker with more colleagues does not help overcome the loneliness if none of the relationships are substantial.
+Surrounding the socially isolated employee with more colleagues does not help overcome the loneliness if none of the relationships are substantial.

 Angie LeRoy, a doctoral candidate at the University of Houston, did a cold study observing the discrepancy between the patient’s actual and desired social relationships.
 LeRoy’s study concluded that loneliness is a perceptual state that depends more on the quality of a person’s relationships than on the sheer number.

-People with few friends can full fulfilled, while people with vast social networks can feel empty and disconnected.
-What LeRoy and her colleagues found was that subjective loneliness was a far bigger risk factor than sheer isolation.
+People with few friends can feel fulfilled, while people with vast social networks can feel empty and disconnected.
+What LeRoy and her colleagues found was that perceived loneliness was a far bigger risk factor than sheer isolation.